linearregression/ecs-playground/README.md

 In this article we will look at the AWS ECS as service and how it could be used to deploy Docker containers.
 We will also provide examples for a step by step deployment on ECS.

 ### Docker
-Docker and containers are increasingly becoming popular and offer serveral benefits from a development and delivery perspective.
+Docker and containers are increasingly becoming popular and offer several benefits from a development and delivery perspective.
 Similar to the way CloudFormation can provision AWS services, Docker provides a declarative syntax for creating containers.

-For more about Docker architecure, refer to [Understand the architecture](https://docs.docker.com/engine/understanding-docker/)
+For more about Docker architecture, refer to [Understand the architecture](https://docs.docker.com/engine/understanding-docker/)

 ### ECS